Art Auction Monitoring: Price & Listing Tracking for Collectors

 Five steps from criteria to alerts:

-3. Pick sources.
-Specific URLs of auction-house catalogs, artist pages, or marketplace search results.
+- Pick sources.
+Specific URLs of auction-house catalogs, artist pages, or marketplace search results — one page per monitor.

-5. Pick notification channels.
-Email or API delivery.
+- Pick notification channels.
+Email, Slack, or webhook delivery.

 For criteria-writing detail, see our guide on how to set up custom monitoring criteria.